 By Iva Ralica

 There is lots to see and do in the beautiful Croatian capital city of Zagreb.
-But if you are wondering what you can see nearby, here are 10 interesting and fun day trip ideas:
+But if you find yourself based there for a while and are wondering what you can see nearby, below are 11 interesting and fun day trip ideas.

 1. Plitvice Lakes

-A great day trip from Zagreb is to go and see the UNESCO-protected Plitvice Lakes.
-The 295-sq.-km forest reserve is located in central Croatia and is known for a chain of 16 terraced lakes, joined by waterfalls, that extend into a limestone canyon.
+A great day trip from Zagreb is to go and see the UNESCO-protected Plitvice Lakes, which is one of Croatia’s most famous attractions.
+The forest reserve is located in central Croatia and is known for a chain of 16 terraced lakes, joined by waterfalls, that extend into a limestone canyon.

 Walkways and hiking trails wind around and across the water, and an electric boat links the 12 upper and 4 lower lakes.
 The latter are the site of Veliki Slap, a 78m-high waterfall.

-There are organised day trips which take in the beautiful Rastoke village on the way.
+There are organised day trips from Zagreb which also take in the beautiful Rastoke village on the way.

 2. Hrvatsko Zagorje